aminnairi/elm-template/README.md

 ## :sparkles: Features

-- Shipped with Elm and all his ecosystem (reactor, format, ...).
+- Shipped with Elm and all of its ecosystem (reactor, format, ...).
 - Vim configured for Elm with syntax highlighting, asynchronous code linting, autoformat on save, fuzzy file matcher & tree viewer.
 - Does not requires Vim to be installed as it is living inside the container!